NonProjects/tgbox/docs/examples.rst

         from tgbox.api.sync import sync_agen

         # Make a SearchFilter to search *only* in the exact
-        # directory with the 'scope' fitler.
+        # directory with the 'scope' filter.
         sf = tgbox.tools.SearchFilter(scope='/home/user/Pictures')

         # Extract IDs from the matched DecryptedLocalBox files